 Due to the challenges placed on non-public companies to implement the new standards on lease accounting and accounting for credit losses, the Financial Accounting Standards Board (FASB) voted on July 17, 2019, in favor of one-year delays in the effective dates for non-public entities.
 The delay will not be confirmed until a required public comment period takes place, but we expect this to be finalized, as is.

-The delay will result in the lease standard being effective for years beginning after December 15, 2020 (2021 calendar year-ends) and the credit loss standard being effective for years beginning after December 15, 2022 (2023 calendar year-ends).
-These delays will provide a great help to non-public companies in their implementations.
+The delay will result in the lease standard being effective for years beginning after December 15, 2020 (2021 calendar year-ends) and the credit loss standard is effective for years beginning after December 15, 2022 (2023 calendar year-ends).
+These delays will provide great help to non-public companies in their implementations.

 To learn how these standards may impact your business or begin working on implementation plans please email me here, call me at 513-241-8313, or have a member of your Barnes Dennig client service team reach out to you here.